bjornarprytz/discovery/readme.md

   - New Lose condition: running out of vertical moves
   - Get additional moves when completing a word (depending on length?)

-- Still support web export
-  - Branch, and remove steam references from that version, and update the export templates
-  - Add steam link
+- Add steam link to web version

 ### Bugs